Has your organization been thinking about running a silent auction? This can be a great way to raise funds and engage your donors.

 Once the silent auction has closed, the winning bids are announced and payments are made.

-Pro tip #2: If you choose to use silent auction software, look for one that can perform various tasks to make it less stressful to run.
-Ideally, the right software will make it easy to place bids, register attendees, create auction catalogs, track bids, engage participants, and analyze data.
+Pro-tip #2: Look for silent auction software that will make it easy to place bids, register attendees, create auction catalogs, track bids, engage participants, and analyze data.
 A great example of this is 32auctions.

 Why Run a Silent Auction?